AntCPLab/OpenPanther/README.md

 ## End-to-end test
-We provide a random input version for end-to-end evaluation, which only used in performance analysis, it can let the user quickly reproduce the result without downloading the entire database.
-We are finding a better way to provide the database to make it easy to use.
+We provide a random input version for end-to-end evaluation and real input version.
+The random version is only used in performance test, it lets the user quickly reproduce the result without  dataset.
+We are finding a better way to provide the database and $k$-means model to make the real ipnut version easy to use.

-### Build
+### Build Random Version
 (The initial compilation may take a long time.)
+The default parameters are for the SIFT dataset.
 ```
+bazel build //experimental/ann:panther_client_random
-bazel build //experimental/ann:panther_demo
+bazel build //experimental/ann:panther_server_random
 ```
-### Execute
+### Execute Random Version
 ```
-bazel run  //experimental/ann:panther_demo &
+bazel run //experimental/ann:panther_client_random
-bazel run  //experimental/ann:panther_demo -- --rank=1
+bazel run //experimental/ann:panther_server_random
 ```

 ## Benchmark test